John A. Macdonald Legacy Review

 • Tell the Whole Story

-by The Full Story, about 3 years ago
+by The Full Story, over 3 years ago

 I would like to see MacDonald’s statue on display with other statues of people who played a role in Canada and Saskatchewan’s history, including leaders in First Nations Communities before, during and after the days of white settlement.